Australian Food Safety Week 2019 will be held 9 to 16 November 2019. We will be choosing its theme at our Planning Day mid 2019.

-The theme for Australian Food Safety Week,10 to 17 November 2018, is ‘Food Poisoning – take it seriously!’
+Thanks to everyone who took part in AFSW18.
+The theme for Australian Food Safety Week,10 to 17 November 2018, was ‘Food Poisoning – take it seriously!’
 One in three Australian Households at risk of potentially deadly Listeria infection read abut our research (supported by SA Health) in this media release

 Our member Choice has reviewed meat thermometers – read the results for free during AFSW18 Meat thermometer tests

-During the 2018 Australian Food Safety Week we particularly want to help those who are at greater risk if they do get food poisoning such as pregnant women, the elderly and people with poor immune systems.
-A downloadable package of material for use in Australian Food Safety Week events, including a draft media release, an online quiz and posters is now available.
+During the 2018 Australian Food Safety Week we particularly wanted to help those who are at greater risk if they do get food poisoning such as pregnant women, the elderly and people with poor immune systems.
+A downloadable package of material for use in Australian Food Safety Week events, including a draft media release, an online quiz and posters was available.

 See if you are at risk of serious Listeria infection by taking our quiz